jbowyers/chartinator/README.md

     // The chart zoom factor - number
     // A scaling factor for the chart - uses CSS3 transform
-    // To prevent tooltips from displaying off canvas, set tooltip.isHtml: true
+    // To prevent tooltips from displaying off canvas when zooming, set tooltip.isHtml: true
-    // Default: false
+    // Default: 0
-    chartZoom: false,
+    chartZoom: 0,

     // The chart offset - Array of numbers
-    // An array of x and y offset values in pixels
+    // An array of x and y offset percentage values
-    // Used to offset the chart - uses CSS3 transform
+    // Used to offset the chart by percentages of the height and width - uses CSS3 transform
-    // To prevent tooltips from displaying off canvas, set tooltip.isHtml: true
+    // To prevent tooltips from displaying off canvas when offsetting, set tooltip.isHtml: true
     // Default: false
     chartOffset: false,